euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForFlutter/README.md

     * Restrict access to app when device is offline
     * Branding of VMware AirWatch splash screens when SDK application is launched on device

 ## Feature Implementation
- Please follow document at [implementation](https://github.com/vmwareairwatchsdk/vmware-wsone-sdk-flutter/blob/master/GettingStarted.md).
+Please follow document at [implementation](https://github.com/vmware-samples/workspace-ONE-SDK-integration-samples/blob/main/IntegrationGuideForFlutter/GettingStarted.md).

 ## Release Notes
-First release of Workspace One SDK for Flutter support.
+* First release of Workspace One SDK for Flutter support.
-Latest versions of Workspace One SDKs (22.2 for iOS and Android).
+* Latest versions of Workspace One SDKs (23.4.0 for iOS and 23.04 for Android).

 ## Workspace One SDK Documentation
 For further details about the Workspace One SDK, navigate to https://my.workspaceone.com/products/Workspace-ONE-SDK and select the required platform, SDK version and Workspace ONE UEM console version.

 ## Questions and Feedback
 For any questions/feedback or to report an issue, please reach out to VMware support teams at https://secure.workspaceone.com/login

-# License
-Copyright 2022 VMware, Inc. All rights reserved.
-The Workspace ONE Software Development Kit integration samples are licensed under a two-clause BSD license.
-SPDX-License-Identifier: BSD-2-Clause